mhall-simon/python/README.md

 Welcome to My GitHub Reference Repository for learning about Data Science in Python!
 Have You Never Looked At Python Before?
 [Click Here](https://github.com/mhall-simon/python/tree/main/modules/module-01#introduction-to-python)

+All of the notebooks you see in this repository have been created by me!

 This repository follows a structure with the main parts outlined below:

 # Folders Overview